olab/xAPI-Spec/Virtual Patients Profile.md

 ## <a name="recipes"></a>Recipes
 Can be categorized by situation type or by activity type, or whatever makes sense in context.
+The concept of Recipes was originated by Andrew Downes at Rustici Software.
+Recipes are being deprecated in future versions of xAPI.
 ### Medbiquitous Virtual Patient (MVP) standard players
 >### Basics/Core Recommendations
 * All statements include the Recipe ID in the 'category' context activity list.